coderefinery/TTT4HPC_parallel_workflows/content/parallelization/motivation.md

 can use multiple cpus.
 If you don't paralellize, the multi-threading functions from numpy will use all 4 cores (if they can).
 Now imagine, that you use multiprocessing (a python library to parallelize code) to run 4 computations in parallel.
 If you don't take care, all
-4 computations will try to run multi-threaded copmutations which could interfere with each other, leading to a significant overhead for scheduling in the cpu.
-In a worst case scenario, this could actually slow down your computations in comparison to not using the multiprocessing library at all ( an example can be found `here <https://superfastpython.com/numpy-blas-multiprocessing/>`\_\_)
+4 computations will try to run multi-threaded copmutations which could interfere with each other, leading to a significant overhead the multiprocessing library at all ( an example can be found [here](https://superfastpython.com/numpy-blas-multiprocessing/))

 ## Moving the parallelization to the scheduler level